bigskysoftware/_hyperscript/www/docs.md

 </button>
 ```

-Still works exactly the same.
+Still works *exactly* the same with no modification.

 You don't need to deal with the promise that was returned by `theAnswer()`.
-Instead,
+Instead, the hyperscript runtime takes
-the hyperscript runtime takes care of it for you and, when the Promise from `theAnswer()` resolves, the hyperscript
-will continue executing.
+care of it for you and, when the Promise from `theAnswer()` resolves, hyperscript will continue executing.

 No `async`/`await`, no callbacks, no `.then()` invocations.
-It just keeps working the same way.
+It just keeps working.

 Now, that might seem like a parlor trick, but what's the real world value?

 Well, what if we wanted to fetch the value from the server?

-That involve an asynchronous call to the
-`fecth()` API, and the hyperscript runtime is fine with that as well:
+That involves an asynchronous call to the `fecth()` API, and the hyperscript runtime is fine with that as well:

 ```html
 <script type="text/hyperscript">